MrRogueKnight/PixelPerfect/Chapter 1 - Overview of OpenCV/Chapter 1 - Overview of OpenCV.md

 ### **Chapter 1: Overview of OpenCV**

 This chapter introduces OpenCV, its history, capabilities, and installation.
-Below is a detailed breakdown:

 ---